Joyjeet045/CureLink/README.md

 # 🩺 CureLink

-**CureLink** is a Django-powered healthcare **superapp** designed to seamlessly connect patients, doctors, hospitals, pharmacies, and diagnostic labs on a unified platform.
+**CureLink** is a Django-powered healthcare **superapp** designed to seamlessly connect patients, doctors, hospitals, and pharmacies on a unified platform.

 ---